SaiLakshmiBharathiJandhyala/ANE-Firebase/README.md

 ## Beta testing

 If you are interested in beta testing the ANE(s) please get in contact with us (airnativeextensions@distriqt.com).
-Active beta testers will be given a full license for the final ANE as thanks.
+Active beta testers will be given a license for the ANE as thanks.

 # Firebase